▶ Why do you blog?

 ▶ Are you going to write a second book?

-Yes, I am working on several new books: One is based on the Masters in Business podcast; another is a general interest book on investing (this might even be an ebook); yet another is a follow up to Bailout Nation.
+Yes, I am working on several new books: One is based on the Masters in Business podcast; another is a general-interest book on investing (this might even be an ebook); yet another is related to Behavioral Finance.

 ▶ Are you giving investment advice on the site?